surahman/FTeX/SQL/README.md

 _**Always design and develop systems with Mechanical Sympathy in mind.**_

-It is almost always best to develop transactions in User Defined Functions (_UDFs_) that return results to the backend upon completion (success or failure).
+It is almost always best to develop transactions that leverage User Defined Procedures ([_UDPs_](https://www.postgresql.org/docs/15/xproc.html)) that return results to the backend upon completion (success or failure).
 This helps to minimize the latency introduced by network communication when running staged/phased transactions on the backend.
 This will in turn results in lower lock contention, resulting in higher throughput and less resource pressure on the database instance.

+As an alternative, transactions can also be comprised of User Defined Functions ([_UDFs_](https://www.postgresql.org/docs/15/xfunc.html)) that are stored on the backend database.
+This reduces latency and network traffic when calling queries within the transaction in the driver code in the backend service.

-Transactions are being developed on the backend here strictly as a technical presentation.
+Transactions for Fiat operations are being developed on the backend service here strictly as a technical presentation.
+Transactions involving Crypto operations will be developed, tested, and deployed as transactions within _UDPs_.

 <br/>